-4.1 Comparison with resistivity logs at the Long Shot Ground Zero
+4.1 Comparison with resistivity logs

+Long Shot Ground Zero

 An important step in verifying the resistivity models derived from the MT data is to compare them with resistivity measurements made in boreholes.
-Data for this comparison were only available for Long Shot with electrical resistivity data from wells EH-1,3,5,6 (US Army Corp of Engineers, 1965).
-These data were digitized and are plotted in Figure 22.
-To make an objective comparison between the two resistivity-depth profiles requires that the method of measurement is understood.
-MT images subsurface resistivity from the surface, and can only detect large scale features.
-In contrast, the well log measurement is close to the target and small scale variations can be imaged.
-Figure 22(a) shows the measured logs and they can be seen to be very rough.
-Significant variations are observed between the four logs.
-Smoothing of the logs can be achieved by taking a running mean over conductivities as a function of depth and results in the smoother variation shown in Figure 22(b).
-Comparison is clearest with EH-5 (green).
-Both the MT resistivity model and the smoothed well logs show:
+A number of well logs were available in the vicinity of the Long Shot Ground Zero for this comparison.
+Figure 22 shows the electrical resistivity data from wells EH-1, EH-3, EH-5, EH-6 (US Army Corp of Engineers, 1965).
+To make an objective comparison between the resistivity model and well log data requires that the method of measurement is understood.
+MT images subsurface resistivity from surface measurements and detects relatively large scale features.
+In contrast, the well log measurement is made by an instrument within the borehole, much closer to the target.
+As a consequence smaller scale variations in electrical resistivity can be detected.

+The logs shown in Figure 22 have been spatially smoothed by taking a running mean of resistivity as a function of depth and three separate log measurements were made in each well.
+Wells EH-1, EH-3, EH-5 and EH-6 all show the following features in common:

-- (a) A clear decrease in resistivity from the surface to a value of approximately 20 $\Omega m$ at a depth of 100 m. - (b) A steady increase in resistivity from 100 to 700 m depth
+- (a) A decrease in resistivity from the surface to a value of approximately 10-20 Ω m at a depth of 200-300 m. - (b) A steady increase in resistivity from 200-800 m depth